batter/s3_cors_fileupload/README.md

 # S3CorsFileupload

-A gem to allow for uploading of files to directly AWS-S3 via [CORS](http://www.w3.org/TR/cors/) via the [jQuery-File-Upload javascript](http://blueimp.github.com/jQuery-File-Upload/) for Rails 3.1 and greater.
+A gem to allow for uploading of files to directly AWS-S3 via [CORS](http://www.w3.org/TR/cors/) using the [jQuery-File-Upload javascript](http://blueimp.github.com/jQuery-File-Upload/) for Rails 3.1 and greater.

 ## Installation